Dark-Impulse-X/DarkImpulseX-DIscordAIBot/README.md

 ![Snippet](https://github.com/Dark-Impulse-X/DarkImpulseX-DIscordAIBot/assets/133076612/0cd59bc0-a886-4f01-a7de-7d61fc6e824e)

-We have developed our bot such that it takes into consideration those chats wih **/dix** in it.
+We have developed our bot such that it takes into consideration those chats which **mentions** the bot while chatting.

 ### Installation